Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 Equal parenting and 50/50 custody: what people mean, and what actually happens

-Even in states with an equal-time presumption, it is typically rebuttable.
-That means the starting point may be equal, but the outcome depends on best-interest factors, safety, and feasibility.
+Even in states with an equal-time presumption, it is usually rebuttable.
+That means the starting point may be equal, but the outcome still depends on best-interest factors, safety, and feasibility.

 For interstate families, feasibility matters more than slogans.
 A weekly 50/50 split across long distance can look equal on paper and fail in practice.
 Many children do better with fewer transitions and longer blocks, and many courts care more about stability than symmetry.